 Milk & Honey is another relatively new addition to Dornoch.
 It’s a cafe that specialises in coffee, tea, spiced milk & honey (which is seriously something you need to try) and food; brunch, lunch and cakes.
 Its a cute little spot that definitely leans more on the modern/clean side of things.

-Kirsty, Mara and Katie (all of whom I visited Dornoch with – don’t worry we were extremely safe) had the Asian Pulled Pork toasted sourdough sandwich with either salad or lentil soup.
+My friends had the Asian Pulled Pork toasted sourdough sandwich with either salad or lentil soup.
 All of whom gave the dish rave reviews.
 I had the Chicken Cesar Wrap with a side of chips.
-I wouldn’t say it was anything special but likewise there was nothing wrong with it.
+Compared to other wraps I’ve had, it was nothing to write home about, but that’s not to say it was not good.
 To drink however I had the spiced milk and honey.
 Which is what I would describe as Christmas in a cup, it was delicious and extremely warming.
 I couldn’t finish it purely because the spices are a lot to take but all the same it was delicious.

 Other restaurants to try in Dornoch;

 I always say the best way to explore somewhere new is going a wander.
 Being a big lover of architecture and interior design, one of my favourite things to do is explore and admire my surroundings.
 You never know where you might stumble upon.

 We decided once we had walked around the idyllic centre of town (which apart from the photo at the very start of this post, I didn’t really get many photos of) we decided to go find the beach.